davetron5000/tdd_cli_talk/demo/demo_01_drive_features.md

       I should be able to maintain them easily

       Scenario: Symlink my dotfiles
-        Given I have my dotfiles in a git at "/tmp/testdotfiles" When I successfully run `fullstop /tmp/testdotfiles`
+        Given I have my dotfiles in git at "/tmp/testdotfiles" When I successfully run `fullstop /tmp/testdotfiles`
         Then my dotfiles should be checked out as "dotfiles" in my home directory